thingsboard/thingsboard.github.io/docs/user-guide/install/kubernetes.md

 tb-1      1/1       Running   0          3s
 ```

-- Once Thingsboard Pods are in 'Running' status check logs of the first Pod to make sure that everything is OK:
+- Once ThingsBoard Pods are in 'Running' status check logs of the first Pod to make sure that everything is OK:

 ```bash
 kubectl logs -f tb-0
 ```

-- Thingsboard container is successfully started once similar line appears in the log:
+- ThingsBoard container is successfully started once similar line appears in the log:

 ```bash
 2016-12-13 13:44:52,407 [main] INFO  o.t.s.ThingsboardServerApplication - Started ThingsboardServerApplication in 113.64 seconds (JVM running for 118.624)
 ```

-- To obtain external IP of Thingsboard Service execute:
+- To obtain external IP of ThingsBoard Service execute:

 ```bash
 kubectl get services tb-service